ruben2079/AngularChatroom/README.md

 - [x] Sass used for styling
 - [x] Gulp as a task automation

-Please take a look at an online project built from ground up using Angular and other technologies below:
+**Please take a look at an online project built from ground up using Angular and other technologies below:**

-# Pryices
+# Pryices - Online Project

 This is a personal project I have worked on since most of the projects for I have done for companies are internal and are not available for the public.
 I have worked on a data driven web application compatible for different browsers, devices, and different operating systems **(Windows and Mac)**.